fluidself/fluidself.org/_books/self-help/mindfulness.md

 date: 2017-01-21 14:33:39+00:00
 link: https://fluidself.org/books/self-help/mindfulness
 slug: mindfulness
 title: 'Mindfulness: A practical guide to finding peace in a frantic world - by Mark Williams'
 ---

-[The Three-minute Breathing Space meditation is to be done twice a day and also whenever you need it at any other time.
-The Breathing Space is not a break or diversion from reality,but a way of re-engaging with it.
-After you've completed the Breathing Space, there may be the tendency to immediately (and mindlessly) carry on where you left off.
-When this happens, it's worth pausing for a few moments to decide how you wish to proceed.
-Mindfulness gives you the option of acting more skilfully, so it's best to use the quiet moments after meditation to decide – consciously – what you want to do.]

 Tension, unhappiness or exhaustion aren't ‘problems' that can be solved.
 They are emotions.
 They reflect states of mind and body.
 As such, they cannot be solved – only felt.
 Once you've felt them – that is, acknowledged their existence – and let go of the tendency to explain or get rid of them, they are much more likely to vanish naturally, like the mist on a spring morning.

 If Doing mode is a trap, then Being mode is freedom.
 Mindfulness meditation is the door through which you can enter this Being mode and, with a little practice, you can learn to open this door whenever you need to.
 Mindful awareness – or mindfulness – spontaneously arises out of this Being mode when we learn to pay attention, on purpose, in the present moment, without judgment, to things as they actually are.
 In mindfulness, we start to see the world as it is, not as we expect it to be, how we want it to be, or what we fear it might become.

-**THE SEVEN CHARACTERISTICS OF ‘DOING' AND ‘BEING' MODES OF MINDS**
+### THE SEVEN CHARACTERISTICS OF ‘DOING' AND ‘BEING' MODES OF MINDS

 1. Automatic pilot versus conscious choice